 FIBER - Other hairball remedies are available to add bulk and moisture to your cat's stool, making it easier to pass:

 Drs.
-Foster & Smith Adult Cat Food Advanced Hairball Control formula contains natural vegetable fiber to help move hair gently through your cat's digestive tract.
+Foster & Smith Adult Cat Food Advanced Hairball Control Chicken & Brown Rice contains natural vegetable fiber to help move hair gently through your cat's digestive tract.

 Cat grass grows fast and is easy to care for.

-LAXATIVES - Petroleum-based laxatives and hairball remedies, flavored to make them palatable for your pet, coat the swallowed hair and stool, allowing it to pass through your cat's digestive system.
+LAXATIVES - Petroleum-based laxatives and hairball remedies, flavored to make them palatable for your pet, coat the swallowed hair allowing it to pass more easily through your cat's digestive system.

 WATER - Nothing is more important to your cat's digestion than fresh, clean water.
 To optimize water intake, provide water in the fashion your cat prefers: